Course - Intelligent Systems - AIS2101

 Course materials

-An updated course overview, including curriculum, is presented at the start of the semester and will typically also include English material.
+An updated course overview, including curriculum, is presented at the start of the semester.
+The course material is in English to enable exhange students to take the course.

 Credit reductions